 As you stroll down its quaint and colorful streets, you’ll discover many historical treasures, including the Florence Cathedral, Uffizi Gallery, and Palazzo Vecchio.

-Today, Florence is undoubtedly one of the most beautiful cities in Europe.
+Today, Florence is among the most beautiful cities in Europe.

 How to get there: Florence is a 1-hour flight or 1.5-hour train ride from Rome.

 Yellowstone is the world’s first national park and among the first 12 sites to reach UNESCO Status in 1978.
 It’s home to diverse nature and wildlife, and a variety of exciting outdoor activities.

-Inside this exotic park, you’ll find everything from dense forests and canyons to hot springs and geysers.
+Inside this beautiful natural site, you’ll find everything from dense forests and canyons to hot springs and geysers.
 You’ll also likely encounter grizzly bears, but hopefully from afar.
 This park brims with natural beauty, and deserves a spot on your USA bucket list.

 Yellowstone National Park is one of the most unique places in the US.